DANCE-Lab/DANCE-Wiki/docs/Lab_Basics/how_to_manage_lab.md

 ## Lab Scheduling

 You will be in charge of organizing lab scheduling, including lab meetings, Ka's biweekly meetings, lab social events, and any other lab-wide or RA-wide lab-related event.
 There are many tools you can use including When2Meet, Doodle polls, or even REDCap/Qualtrics, but my preferred method was [Schej](https://schej.it/).
 Make sure to stay on top of scheduling and to send polls far in advance.
 I also maintained a lab-wide calendar where I posted all lab-relevant events.
 These events can be edited to include zoom links for remote participants.

+## Keeping the Listserv up to date

+There is a google group listserv that has the emails of all DANCE lab members.
+It is important to keep this listserv up to date, and it should be updated at the very least at the beginning of each semestser.
+The group can be edited [here](https://groups.google.com/a/umn.edu/g/dancelab_members/members?pli=1).